- Green dye is its only protective Layer

 mathematical equation derived from thermodynamic laws.

 The following is the conclusion for the 5 test periods, as the first Test Cell is being used

-Tested at eFilm These estimates are based on results from industry standard tests that subject the discs to 85%
+Tested at eFilm - these estimates are based on results from industry standard tests subjecting discs to 85%

 relative humidity and 110 degrees Celsius for 2000 hours.
 The Light Fastness Test shows that eFilm tested